Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 # Mesibo Config

-`MesiboUI.Config` gives you option to get config variable and change according to your need.
+`MesiboUI.Config` gives you the option to get the config variable and change according to your need.
 Mesibo.Config can also be written in your desired language.

 ```java
 public static class Config {